robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>July 05, 2018</td>
   <td> I had the pleasure of presenting my research outlook on stably learning the dynamics of nonlinear robot trajectories to the management team of Preferred Networks, Tokyo earlier this afternoon.
-Slides <a href="/assets/presentations/pfn.pdf">here.</a>
   </td>
 </tr>